GTBitsOfGood/nextjs-starter/CODETOUR.md

   * Each reusable component is placed in this directory with a similar structure to screens.
-  * Create a directory for each component, and include any necessary styles and utils for this component only in the same direcory.
+  * Create a directory for each component, and include any necessary styles and utils for this component only in the same directory.
+  * Each directory must include a `index.jsx` file that imports and export defaults the component.
+    This makes it easier to import the component from `/componentDir` instead of `/componentDir/component`.
+  * Any sub-components that are used by, and only by, this component, should be placed within their own sub-directory within the component's directory.

 - ### [`/actions`](src/actions): Contains functions for calling API routes.